openjs-foundation/cross-project-council/PROJECT_PROGRESSION.md

 <!--If this checklist is updated please ensure `https://github.com/openjs-foundation/project-status/blob/HEAD/.github/ISSUE_TEMPLATE/02-project-sunsetting-checklist-template.md` is updated as well -->

-### Feature-complete Projects
+### Feature-Complete Projects

 #### Definition

-An OpenJS software project is Feature-complete when the developers responsible for it are no longer providing feature development or enhancements and are solely providing security updates and bug fixes.
+An OpenJS software project is Feature-Complete when the developers responsible for it are no longer providing feature development or enhancements and are solely providing security updates and bug fixes.
 The software doesn't disappear; it remains functional but is not under active development.

 #### Acceptance Criteria

-Projects may be granted Feature-complete status through CPC consensus and with the approval of the maintainers of the project.
+Projects may be granted Feature-Complete status through CPC consensus and with the approval of the maintainers of the project.

-In cases where the project maintainers aren't responding after having been repeatedly contacted through appropriate channels about the CPC's intent to move the project to Feature-complete stage, the CPC may proceed with the stage change to either Feature-complete, Sunsetting, or Archived without approval from the maintainers.
+In cases where the project maintainers aren't responding after having been repeatedly contacted through appropriate channels about the CPC's intent to move the project to Feature-Complete stage, the CPC may proceed with the stage change to either Feature-Complete, Sunsetting, or Archived without approval from the maintainers.

 ### Sunsetting Projects